 - ¾ cup olive oil

-- In a bowl combine all of the above ingredients except the vegetable oil and stir until well mixed.
+In a bowl combine all of the ingredients for the crab cakes except the vegetable oil and stir until well mixed.